For director-at-large: Natalie A. LaFranzo

-Honors: ACS Fellow, 2021; International Union of Pure and Applied Chemistry, Young Observer, World Chemistry Congress, 2019; Periodic Table of Younger Chemists, Recognition as “Cs,” 2019; New York Academy of Sciences NeXXt Scholars Mentoring Fellow, 2014–15; Presidential Management Fellowship Finalist, 2013; The Biotechnology and Life Sciences Advising Group, Project Manager of the Year Award, 2012; National Science Foundation, International Materials Institute for Solar Energy and Environment Travel Award, 2012; ACS Younger Chemists Committee Leadership Development Award, 2011; Graduate Assistance in Areas of National Need Fellowship, 2009–10; Washington University Chemistry Departmental TA Award, 2008; United States Department of Agriculture National Center for Agricultural Utilization Research, Next Generation Award Recipient, 2006; Bradley University College of Liberal Arts and Sciences Intern of the Year, 2006.
+Honors: ACS Younger Chemists Committee Leadership Development Award, 2011; International Union of Pure and Applied Chemistry, young observer; World Chemistry Congress, 2019; Periodic Table of Younger Chemists, recognition as “Cesium”, 2019; New York Academy of Sciences NeXXt Scholars Mentoring Fellowship, 2014–15; Presidential Management Fellowship, finalist, 2013; The Biotechnology and Life Sciences Advising Group, Project Manager of the Year Award, 2012; National Science Foundation, International Materials Institute for Solar Energy and Environment Travel Award, 2012; Graduate Assistance in Areas of National Need Fellowship, 2009–10; Washington University Chemistry Departmental Teaching Award, 2008; United States Department of Agriculture, National Center for Agricultural Utilization Research, Next Generation Award, 2006; Bradley University College of Liberal Arts and Sciences, Intern of the Year, 2006.

 Member: Member of ACS since 2007.
-Association for Women in Science; American Association for the Advancement of Science; International Union of Pure and Applied Chemistry; National Organization for the Professional Advancement of Black Chemists and Chemical Engineers.
-Society for Immunotherapy of Cancer.
-ACS Divisions: Biochemical Technology; Business Development and Management; Professional Relations; and Small Chemical Businesses.
+Association for Women in Science; American Association for the Advancement of Science; International Union of Pure and Applied Chemistry; Society for Immunotherapy of Cancer.
+ACS Division: Biochemical Technology; Business Development and Management; Professional Relations; Small Chemical Businesses.

-Related activities: Director, STEMpowerment Coaching, Inc., 2022–present; International Younger Chemists Network, International Society Liaison Team Co-Lead, 2019–20; The Biotechnology and Life Science Association Foundation, Idea Supporter, 2014–present; organized various networking and professional development events at the local, national, and international level, including a ‘Crash Course in Professional Development’ at the inaugural Atlantic Basin Conference on Chemistry; published multiple op-ed pieces on precision medicine and professional development, including a chapter in the ACS Book on Addressing Gender Bias in Science & Technology.
+Related activities: career consultant, 2019-2021; International Younger Chemists Network, International Society Liaison Team, co-lead, 2019–20; The Biotechnology and Life Science Association Foundation, idea supporter, 2014–; organized various networking and professional development events at the local, national, and international level, including a “Crash Course in Professional Development” at the inaugural Atlantic Basin Conference on Chemistry; published multiple op-ed pieces on precision medicine and professional development, including a chapter in the ACS book Addressing Gender Bias in Science & Technology.

 LaFranzo’s statement